MatthewCecilPittman/JavaScript--Vasya-Clerk/README.md

  person and give change with the bills he has at hand at that moment.
 Otherwise return NO.*/

-function tickets(peopleInLine){
+*/ This solution will pass the puliminanry test but fails 1 test */ function tickets(peopleInLine){
 let amount25 = 0;
 let amount50 = 0;